Paul W. Draper

 Paul Draper is an anthropologist, academic, and an award-winning mentalist, magician, and film maker.
 As an anthropologist and communications expert specializing in the cognitive science of religious beliefs, he has lectured at Fortune 500 companies and universities.
 As the creator of the show Mental Mysteries, Draper blends his academic background as an anthropologist and communications expert with the arts of mentalism and magic.
 Draper performed live streaming shows during the COVID-19 pandemic.

-Paul Draper recently had an article published in "Anthropology News" in 2023 for the American Anthropological Association.
+Paul Draper had an article published in "Anthropology News" in 2023 for the American Anthropological Association.
 The entire issue of the magazine focused on magicians as collectors of magic artifacts.

 Draper was elected to the leadership Council of The Magic Circle in 2023, a London-based British organization and one of the oldest magical societies in the world.

+Following a successful Kickstarter campaign his book On Second Thought ...
+Mentalism, Meaning, and Performance was published in 2026.

 Early life

 Born in Utah in 1978, Draper first became interested in magic when family members discovered Showplace Magic and Novelty in Salt Lake City.

 The first full-length magic show that he saw was at the 49th Street Galleria when he was 7 and then developed his own show and started performing for his grade school every year.

 Draper began performing magic for his friends at age 8 and continued performing throughout his school years, lettering in debate, choir, and drama.

 In his high school years, he also became a national debate champion in original oratory and a state drama champion in pantomime.
 At age 16, Draper watched Michael Skinner perform at the Golden Nugget in Las Vegas, which propelled his interest in magic, which eventually led to his discovery of mentalism.